rkimera94/data-migration-script/README.md

 # data-migration-script
 Data migration script using Python and jupyter notebook.
 A script to migrate/insert data to a database table from csv file or database table.

+### CREATE DATABASE eg using. postgres database
+Run the database-script.sql file to create the database objects and insert sample data.
+I used the postgres database:
+At the file directory
+Command: psql -U dbuser -d dbname -f database-script.sql